Dr Sebastian Filep

 Sebastian lectures in Tourist Behaviour (TOUR 217), Advanced Tourism Concepts (TOUR 423), Introduction to Tourism (TOUR 101) and is a course coordinator of Tourism and Hospitality Enterprise Management (TOUR 218).

-Dr Filep specialises in tourist behaviour, positive psychology and well being research.
+Dr Filep specialises in tourism and well being research.
 Sebastian has published internationally in peer reviewed academic journals and books on the topic of tourist well being.
-He is a co-author of Tourists, Tourism and the Good Life (Routledge, 2011), the lead editor of Tourist Experience and Fulfilment: Insights from Positive Psychology (Routledge, 2013) and a co-author of a popular market ebook Vacation Rules (2013).
-Sebastian’s research has received international press coverage in national newspapers in the United Kingdom, India, the United States, Russia, China and on travel websites in Australia, New Zealand, Singapore and other countries.
+He is a co-author of Tourists, Tourism and the Good Life (Routledge, 2011), the lead editor of Tourist Experience and Fulfilment: Insights from Positive Psychology (Routledge, 2013) and a co-author of a popular market ebook Vacation Rules (VR Publishing, 2013).
+Sebastian’s research has recently received international press coverage.

-Apart from this key research interest, Sebastian has published on related topics of tourist motivation and tourist satisfaction.
-As a tourism researcher, Dr Filep has also contributed to government level research projects on sustainability and climate change and has co-published with various international colleagues.
+Apart from the key research interest in well being, Sebastian has contributed to government level research projects on sustainability and climate change.
+He has produced over 40 publications (some of which are shown below).
 Sebastian is Second Vice Chair of the Council for Australasian University Tourism and Hospitality Education (CAUTHE) and a member of the Editorial Board of the Journal of Hospitality and Tourism Management (JHTM).
-He has also served as a reviewer for other major tourism, leisure and hospitality journals: Annals of Tourism Research, Annals of Leisure Research, Leisure Sciences: An Interdisciplinary Journal, Tourism Analysis, Current Issues in Tourism, Journal of Vacation Marketing, International Journal of Contemporary Hospitality Management, Journal of Hospitality & Tourism Research, Tourism Review International and Journal of China Tourism Research.
+He has served as a reviewer for major tourism, leisure, hospitality and related journals: Annals of Tourism Research, Annals of Leisure Research, Journal of Travel Medicine, Leisure Sciences: An Interdisciplinary Journal, Tourism Analysis, Current Issues in Tourism, Journal of Vacation Marketing, International Journal of Contemporary Hospitality Management, Journal of Hospitality & Tourism Research, Tourism Review International and Journal of China Tourism Research.

 Pearce, P.L., Filep, S. and Ross, G.F.
 (2011) Tourists, Tourism and the Good Life.
 New York, NY: Routledge.